Khmer Empire: Society and politics

 The extensive irrigation projects provided rice surpluses that could support a large population.
 The state religion was Hinduism but influenced by the cult of Devaraja, elevating the Khmer kings as possessing the divine quality of living gods on earth, attributed to the incarnation of Vishnu or Shiva.
 In politics, this status was viewed as the divine justification of a king's rule.
-The cult enabled the Khmer kings to embark on massive architectural projects, constructing majestic monuments such as Angkor Wat and Bayon to celebrate the king's divine rule on earth.
+The cult enabled the Khmer kings to embark on massive architectural projects, constructing majestic monuments such as Angkor Wat and the Bayon to celebrate the king's divine rule on earth.

 The King was surrounded by ministers, state officials, nobles, royalties, palace women, and servants, all protected by guards and troops.
 The capital city of Angkor and the Khmer royal court are famous for grand ceremonies, with many festivals and rituals held in the city.
-Even when travelling, the King and his entourages created quite a spectacle, as described in Zhou Daguan's account:

-Zhou Daguan's description of a royal procession of Indravarman III:
+Even when travelling, the King and his entourages created quite a spectacle, as described in Zhou Daguan's accounts.
+Zhou Daguan's description of a royal procession of Indravarman III is as follows:

 Zhou Daguan's description of the Khmer king's wardrobe:

 Khmer kings were often involved in series of wars and conquests.
-The large population of Angkor enabled the kingdom to support large free standing armies, which were sometimes deployed to conquer neighbouring princedoms or kingdoms.
-Series of conquests were led to expand the kingdom's influence over areas surrounding Angkor and Tonle Sap, the Mekong valley and delta, and surrounding lands.
+The large population of Angkor enabled the empire to support large free standing armies, which were sometimes deployed to conquer neighbouring princedoms or kingdoms.
+Series of conquests were led to expand the empire's influence over areas surrounding Angkor and Tonle Sap, the Mekong valley and delta, and surrounding lands.
 Some Khmer kings embarked on military conquests and war against neighbouring Champa, Dai Viet, and Thai warlords.
 Khmer kings and royal families were also often involved in incessant power struggle over successions or rivalries over principalities.

 Military

-According to the Chinese traveler Zhou Daguan, who stayed in Yaśodharapura between 1296 and 1297, the Sukhothai Kingdom laid waste to Khmer lands in repeated wars.
+According to Zhou Daguan, who stayed in Yaśodharapura from 1296 to 1297, the Sukhothai Kingdom laid waste to Khmer lands in repeated wars.
 According to Zhou, the Khmer soldiers fought naked and barefoot, wielding only lance and shield.
-They did not use bows and arrows (though, in some instances, they used them in naval warfare), trebuchets, body armor, or helmets.
+He did not witness any usage of bows and arrows (although bows and arrow are depicted in bas-relief at the Bayon), trebuchets, body armour, or helmets.
 When Sukhotai attacked, ordinary people were ordered to face them without strategy or preparation.
-The Khmer had double bow crossbows mounted on elephants, which Michel JacqHergoualc’h suggests were elements of Cham mercenaries in Jayavarman VII's army.
+The Khmer had double bow crossbows mounted on elephants, which Michel JacqHergoualc'h suggests were elements of Cham mercenaries in Jayavarman VII's army.